A Note About Un-manipulated Images

 With the advent of digitalization in the print making process, the photographer is faced with the same traditional issues and very many more.
 The interpretive latitude afforded the print maker must be constrained to reproducing exactly what has been recorded by the transparency film or print film negative.

-To that extent, I adhere to the following cannons of un-manipulated images set forth by photo.net;
+To that extent, I believe the following parameters of unmanipulated images set forth by photo.net are reasonable;

 For people holding such views, the unique and special feature of photography as an art form is its ability to record meaningful images from what is found by the artist in the world, and that manipulating images reduces photography to just another tool for creating imagery.
 Some exponents of this view would even deny that manipulated photographs are photographs at all, and would urge the use of a different term for them.